 Hemingway will go through your text and color code every area of your writing where you could do better.
 If some of your sentences take too long to get to the point, it will tell you.
 It’ll do the same with dull or complicated words and overuse of the passive tense or adverbs.
 It’s a laser-focused tool that shows you where you can cut the dead weight from your writing.

 Grammarly is another popular program that helps you to write better.
 It starts with correcting your spelling and grammar (in fact, it was our pick in our Best Grammar Checker roundup), then identifies issues of clarity, engagement, and delivery.
-Read our Grammarly review here.
-Which app is the right one for you?
+Read our detailed Grammarly review here.

 You don’t want a proofreading tool that’s hard to access; it needs to run on the platforms where you do your writing.
 Which is available on more platforms—Hemingway or Grammarly?